ljgago/typst-chords/src/piano.typ

-#import "./utils.typ": parse-input-string, top-border-normal, top-border-round
+#import "./utils.typ": size-to-scale, parse-input-string, top-border-normal, top-border-round

 // A dictionary with the key names for the white-keys and their indices
 #let white-keys-dict = (